SereneScarecrow/Hausa_lemmatizer/README.md

 # Hausa NLP Toolkit
 A simple Python toolkit for Hausa language text processing with POS tagging and lemmatization.
+This toolkit was created to prepare Hausa texts for the process of creating embeddings.

 ## What's Inside
 Two main classes for Hausa text processing: